jdorn/json-editor/README.md

 ### Optional Requirements

 *  jQueryUI Sortable to enable drag and drop re-ordering of array elements
-*  swig templating engine to enable template macros (see below)
+*  a javascript templating engine to enable template macros (see below)

 Usage
 --------------